Want to contribute to a citizen science program looking at how trees interact with pollutants in different types of environments?

 - Class is sent a kit with tools for sample collection

-- Students research events in their community and create a detailed timeline of all events that might impact tree growth (i.e. natural/environmental, industry, human, and climate events)
+- Students research events in the sampling area and create a detailed timeline of all events that might impact tree growth (i.e. natural/environmental, industry, human, and climate events)

-- Students collect samples from trembling aspen and nearby soil within their community
+- Students collect samples from trembling aspen and nearby soil from sampling area

 - Samples, sample form, and the timeline (electronic version preferred but printed version acceptable) are sent to the CLS and the MAD Lab for data analysis

 - Data from samples is shared with the citizen science database